tenzir/tenzir/web/docs/operators/sources/shell.md

 Refer to [`shell` as transformation](../transformations/shell.md) for usage instructions.

-The difference to the transformation is that the source operator ignores the command's stdin.
+The difference to the transformation is that the source operator receives the standard input from the terminal where `tenzir` is executed from.
+If the pipeline was not spawned by a terminal, no standard input is provided.

 ## Examples